Air Conditioner is Not Cooling

 Your AC filters typically do a good job ensuring that your evaporator coil doesn’t get dirty, but over time, your evaporator coil can start to experience problems.
 In fact, your air conditioner does such a good job that most homeowners don’t know how to care for the evaporator coil.

 Evaporator coils tend to accumulate buildup because they’re always humid.
-So, it’s incredibly easy for mold and mildew to start building up in your AC unit, which affects their ability to function adversely.
+So, it’s incredibly easy for mildew to start building up in your AC unit, which affects their ability to function adversely.

 Additionally, an evaporator coil can freeze over.
 This is what’s known as a frozen evaporator coil.
 This tends to happen when there isn’t enough refrigerant in your system.